Book a Call

 Growth Leadership, Team Collaboration, Client Impact, Customer Focus

+Almost every day, there’s a new headline celebrating or criticising artificial intelligence.
+Right now, two worthy topics are AI content generators and the detectors designed to spot them.
+Who knows if the article you’re reading was typed by a real person or conjured by a machine?
 As more people experiment with tools like ChatGPT, many are starting to ask that very question.
 Maybe you’ve tried an AI writing app yourself and felt the results seemed, well, too tidy and predictable.
 There’s often something missing—that spark of human warmth that comes from genuine experience rather than algorithmic guesswork.
 It’s a bit like tasting a dish that looks perfect but somehow lacks flavour.

 In a perfect world, AI detectors would give us a definitive answer.
 But in reality, these detectors rely on language models similar to those behind tools like Claude or ChatGPT, so they’re not foolproof.
 You can’t just hand everything over to a bot and assume it will get it right.
 That’s when your own judgment comes in.
+Below, let’s look at how to spot AI content on your own and how a few established detectors can help.

+Almost every day, there’s a new headline celebrating or criticising artificial intelligence.
+Right now, two worthy topics are AI content generators and the detectors designed to spot them.
+Who knows if the article you’re reading was typed by a real person or conjured by a machine?
 As more people experiment with tools like ChatGPT, many are starting to ask that very question.
 Maybe you’ve tried an AI writing app yourself and felt the results seemed, well, too tidy and predictable.
 There’s often something missing—that spark of human warmth that comes from genuine experience rather than algorithmic guesswork.
 It’s a bit like tasting a dish that looks perfect but somehow lacks flavour.

 In a perfect world, AI detectors would give us a definitive answer.
 But in reality, these detectors rely on language models similar to those behind tools like Claude or ChatGPT, so they’re not foolproof.
 You can’t just hand everything over to a bot and assume it will get it right.
 That’s when your own judgment comes in.
+Below, let’s look at how to spot AI content on your own and how a few established detectors can help.

 Incorrect and outdated information